andreisas-dop/andreisas-dop.github.io/videos/_photography/13_A_Tribute_to_Ansel.md

 ---
 title: A Tribute to Ansel
 ord: 13
 text: "The first pictures that I took that I was truly happy with were shot on a borrowed Smena 6 and £1 Konica Centuria Super film.
 After burning through a couple of rolls with varying degrees of success and falling in love with the practice and the medium, I went to the library in search for a method to get consistent results.
-My school librarian directed me to our only copy of Ansel Adams' "The Camera" which introduced me to his thorough approach and wonderful way of seeing.<br/><br/>As time has passed and the speed of my life and the world's has increased, I decided to go back to my first master, slow down and create a tribute to all that I've learned from him."
+My school librarian directed me to our only copy of Ansel Adams' “The Camera” which introduced me to his thorough approach and wonderful way of seeing.<br/><br/>As time has passed and the speed of my life and the world's has increased, I decided to go back to my first master, slow down and create a tribute to all that I've learned from him."
 spec: April 2024 - May 2025 - Pentax Spotmatic SP, Super Takumar Lenses, Ilford HP5 Plus Film
 thumb: /assets/img/photo/13_A_Tribute_to_Ansel/13_ASC_AtA.jpg
 stills: